Get the Highlights and the Lowlights All in One Retrospective

-- It will allow management and the team to better understand how they succeeded with specific tasks, how it generated impressive outcomes, what they struggled with the most, and how it resulted in poor results.
+- Identify and understand what went well: It will allow management and the team to better understand how they succeeded with specific tasks, how it generated impressive outcomes, what they struggled with the most, and how it resulted in poor results.

-- It will allow management and the team to think about how they add more great moments and how they can avoid the same challenges, pitfalls, or struggles in their next sprint or project.
+- Identify and understand what could be improved: It will allow management and the team to think about how they add more great moments and how they can avoid the same challenges, pitfalls, or struggles in their next sprint or project.

-- It will help the team focus on who made highlights possible and who made lowlights better, giving certain individuals the appreciation they deserve and providing the team with optimism about the next spring or project.
+- Celebrate successes and recognize contributions: It will help the team focus on who made highlights possible and who made lowlights better, giving certain individuals the appreciation they deserve and providing the team with optimism about the next spring or project.

 The Highlights and Lowlights format allows team members to reflect on their previous sprint or project by providing three main prompts.
 Under each label, individuals can place people, moments, activities, events, tasks, attitudes, and behaviors.
 Let’s look at each category more carefully:

 Highlights look at the best moments.
 It may ask about the team’s best moments, an individual’s personal best moments, or both.
 It may be helpful for management to provide two separate categories if they are interested in learning about both; the team may not naturally place both into the same category.

 - When did you work well together as a team?

 - What were your biggest accomplishments?